ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 Now create parameter required (AuthToken) by clicking in Auth Tokens under Resources area, clicking in Generate Token button and then providing a description:

-IMPORTANT REMINDER: AFTER YOU CLICK IN Generate Token Button, COPY THIS AUTHTOKEN AND KEEP SAFE AS IT CANNOT BE FOUND LATER
+IMPORTANT REMINDER :grey_exclamation::grey_exclamation:: AFTER YOU CLICK IN Generate Token Button, COPY THIS AUTHTOKEN AND KEEP SAFE AS IT CANNOT BE FOUND LATER

 ![](./media/image26.png)